r-Shivansh01/GitGuard_AI/README.md

-# 🛡️ GitGuard AI: Neural Network Secret Scanner
+# 🛡️ GitGuard AI: Neural Network Secret Scanner..

 **GitGuard AI** is an intelligent security tool that integrates directly into your Git workflow.
 It uses a **Deep Learning model (TensorFlow)** to scan your code commits for accidentally leaked secrets—such as API keys, passwords, and access tokens—before they ever leave your computer.
 (No more accidents)